18alantom/strawberry/docs/reactivity/mark.md

 </script>
 ```

-## Loops
+## Looping

 The second use of mark is by using it to mark an element to be looped over for
 each item in an array.
-This is done by using a special key, one that ends in a
+This is done by using a special placeholder key, i.e. a
-`".#"`.
+key that ends in a `".#"`.

 Consider the following example: